ForNeVeR/Todosaurus/README.md

 2. Check you have a GitHub auth token registered in the **File | Settings | Version Control | GitHub**.
 3. Open a Git repository that's available on GitHub (currently, the plugin will auto-detect any GitHub repositories linked by either SSH or HTTPS remotes in the VCS roots of the current project).
 4. Open the **TODO** tool window.
-5. Open context menu for any TODO item that isn't yet linked to GitHub (i.e. an item like `TODO: something`, with no issue number).
+5. Open context menu for any TODO item that isn't yet linked to GitHub (i.e., an item like `TODO: something`, with no issue number).
 6. Invoke the **Create Issue** action.
 7. The dialog will ask you for
    - the account you want to file the issue from,